pokt-network/pocket-core/README.md

 ### Example usage

-To run the Pocket Core binary you can use the following flags alongside the `pocket-core` executable:
+To run the Pocket Core binary you can use the following flags alongside the `main` executable:
 ````
+    --blockTime int
+        how often should the network create blocks (default 10)
+    --datadir string
+        data directory (default is $HOME/.pocket/
+    -h, --help
+        help for pocket
+    --node string
+        takes a remote endpoint in the form <protocol>://<host>:<port>
-  -cfile string
+    --persistent_peers string
-    	specifies the filepath for chains.json (default "chains.json")
-  -clientrpc
-    	whether or not to start the rpc server (default true)
+        a comma separated list of PeerURLs: <ID>@<IP>:<PORT>
-  -clientrpcport string
+    --pocketRPCPort string
-    	specified port to run client rpc (default "8080")
+        the port for pocket rpc (default "8081")
-  -datadirectory string
+    --seeds string
-    	setup a custom location for the datadirectory
-        	(default: `%APPDATA%\Pocket` for Windows, `~/.pocket` for Linux, `~/Library/Pocket` for Mac)
+        a comma separated list of PeerURLs: <ID>@<IP>:<PORT>
-  -pfile string
+    --tmPeersPort string
-    	specifies the filepath for peers.json (default "peers.json")
+        the port for tendermint p2p (default "26656")
-  -relayrpc
-    	whether or not to start the rpc server (default true)
-  -relayrpcport string
+    --tmRPCPort string
-    	specified port to run relay rpc (default "8081")
+        the port for tendermint rpc (default "26657")
+    -t, --toggle
+        help message for toggle
 ````

 ### Installation

-Clone the repository and run `go build pokt-network/pocket-core/cmd/pocket_core/main.go`
+Clone the repository and run `go build pocket-core/app/cmd/pocket_core/main.go`

 ## Documentation